microsoft/microsoft-ui-xaml-specs/api_review/RadialGradientBrush/RadialGradientBrush.md

 ## Gradient layout

-The gradient is drawn within an ellipse that is defined by the `EllipseCenter` and `EllipseRadius` properties.
+The gradient is drawn within an ellipse that is defined by the `Center` and `EllipseRadius` properties.
 Colors for the gradient start at the center of the ellipse and end at the radius.

 The colors for the radial gradient are defined by color stops added to the `GradientStops` collection property.
 Each gradient stop specifies a color and an offset along the gradient.

 The gradient origin defaults to center and can be offset using the `GradientOrigin` property.

-`MappingMode` defines whether `EllipseCenter`, `EllipseRadius` and `GradientOrigin` represent relative or absolute coordinates.
+`MappingMode` defines whether `Center`, `EllipseRadius` and `GradientOrigin` represent relative or absolute coordinates.

-When `MappingMode` is set to `RelativeToBoundingBox`, the X and Y values of the three properties are treated as relative to the brush's rendered bounds, where `(0,0)` represents the top left and `(1,1)` represents the bottom right of the brush's rendered bounds for the `EllipseCenter` and `EllipseRadius` properties and `(0,0)` represents the center for the `GradientOrigin` property.
+When `MappingMode` is set to `RelativeToBoundingBox`, the X and Y values of the three properties are treated as relative to the brush's rendered bounds, where `(0,0)` represents the top left and `(1,1)` represents the bottom right of the brush's rendered bounds for the `Center` and `EllipseRadius` properties and `(0,0)` represents the center for the `GradientOrigin` property.

 When `MappingMode` is set to `Absolute`, the X and Y values of the three properties are treated as absolute coordinates within the brush's rendered bounds.